AbdelAitaddi/AbdelAitaddi/README.md

 ## Hi there 👋, I'm Abdel Ait Addi

-Innovative Senior Frontend Engineer with over 10 years of experience in developing, building, and managing scalable and robust Modern Web Enterprise Applications.
-Proficient in modern JavaScript libraries and frameworks, including Angular ❤️, PWA, TypeScript, RxJS, NgRx, GraphQL, Jest and Cypress.io.
+Innovative Senior Frontend Engineer with over 10 years of experience in developing, building, and managing scalable and robust enterprise applications.
+Proficient in modern JavaScript libraries and frameworks, including Angular ❤️, PWA, TypeScript, NgRx, RxJS, GraphQL, Jest, and Cypress.io.

+I love sharing my experience and learning from others to continuously grow and improve!

 ## 🚀 Showcase Projects 🚀